vladimir-tutin/Plex-Auto-Collections/README.md

 ### List Type (Collection Attribute)

 The only required attribute for each collection is the list type.
-There are four different list types to choose from:
+There are six different list types to choose from:
 - [Plex Collection](#plex-collection-list-type)
 - [TMDb Collection](#tmdb-collection-list-type)
 - [TMDb List](#tmdb-list-list-type)